 Though education is compulsory in the UK for children between the ages of five and sixteen, school is not.
 Many families prefer to educate their children otherwise than at school, and it is their right under UK law to do so.
 Home educating families do not have to follow the National Curriculum and there is no single 'right' way to educate a child at home.

 This site provides information and resources for home educating families and those considering home education for the first time, including guidance on home education and the law, SEN and disabilities; downloadable fact sheets covering many aspects of HE; and links to local HE groups across the UK.
 If you are new to HE, you might like to start by reading our 'Frequently Asked Questions'.
 Do you need teaching qualifications to educate your own child?
 How do you withdraw a child from school?
 Can a home educated child take public exams?
 What about socialisation?
 The answers are all here.
 When you begin home education, you might find our downloadable information sheets useful for more detailed support in specific areas.
-Further support is available to non-members in the public area of our online forum.

 If you have questions that aren't answered here, please email us using the form on the 'Contact' page or ring the helpline number.

 If you find this site helpful, please consider becoming a member of EO and helping to support our work: we are a registered charity, funded entirely from members' subscriptions.You can join either online or by post, and UK family membership costs only £17 per year.
 For more information go to the Join EO page.